Gaurav-Jaiswal-1/MCQ-Generator-Using-Langchain-and-OpenAI/README.md

 - git init # If you are not cloning

+- git config --global user.name "Your Name"

-- git config --global ( Give your name and email)
+- git config --global user.email "you@example.com"

 - git add .